graue70/ad-blog/content/post/project-polusa-dataset.md

 This way, we remove 5 % of articles from the base selection, mostly consisting of outdated versions that resulted from minor article revisions, e.g., word insertions or corrections of numbers.

 As an example, here are two versions of an article.
 Our procedure correctly identifies the first one as a near duplicate of the second one.
-Differences are highlighted in red; skipped passages are identical.
+Passages that only occur in the respective document but not the other are highlighted in red; skipped passages are identical.

 <table>
 <tr>